Interventional - Device

-A. Develop a motivational and reminder text messaging sequence for pregnant SA women that will provide information and bi-directional feedback to support healthy lifestyle choices aimed at preventing the development of GDM.
+A. Develop a motivational and reminder text messaging sequence for pregnant South Asian women that will provide information and bi-directional feedback to support healthy lifestyle choices aimed at preventing the development of gestional diabetes (GDM).

-- Tracking daily activity, measured as number of steps taken (linked with FitBit Flex)
+ii. tracking daily activity, measured as number of steps taken (linked with FitBit Flex).

-- Tracking dietary intake (linked with MyFitnessPal + food photographs)
+iii. tracking dietary intake (linked with MyFitnessPal + food photographs).

 C. Evaluate the feasibility and acceptability of the individual tools and integrated platform through focus group feedback.

-The study will consist of four major phases:
+The DESI-GDM study will consist of four major phases:

-- Development of the text messaging system and integrated DHP
+2) development of the text messaging system and integrated DHP.

-- A 2-week trial of the health messaging, tracking apps (Freestyle Libre, Fitbit Flex, MyFitnessPal), and integrated DHP
+3) A two-week trial of the health messaging, tracking apps (Freestyle Libre, Fitbit Flex, MyFitnessPal), and integrated DHP.